Burmese at a glance

 Kittens should not leave the breeder until they are at least 12 weeks of age and have had their first two vaccinations as well as regular worming and flea treatment.
 Many breeders also prefer to desex (spay/neuter) kittens before they go to their new home.

 Burmese cats are low maintenance.
-A weekly brush will help remove loose hairs but this can also be achieved by regular stroking and petting.
+Brush the coat once a week to remove loose hairs.
 Indoor cats may need to have their claws trimmed every few weeks.
-This, along with grooming should be started when they are a kitten.

-Burmese cats should be indoors only, or given access to a cat enclosure.
-They are too trusting to go outside.
+Keep your Burmese indoors, or give him access to a safe cat enclosure; they are too trusting to roam outside.

-Everyone.
-Burmese cats are very friendly and people oriented.
-They thrive on the company of others and make an ideal family pet.
+Everyone, Burmese cats are very friendly and people-oriented.
+They thrive in the company of others and make an ideal family pet.
 If I had to recommend one breed, it would be the Burmese.